iximiuz/pq/README.md

 ### Parse input

-An input is considered as a stream of records.
+The input is seen as a stream of records.
 A typical record example is a single log line:

 ```
 172.17.0.1 - - [24/Jun/2021:07:54:16 +0000] "GET / HTTP/1.1" 200 612 "-" "hey/0.0.1" "-"